 “We have now moved this case from suicide or accident to unlawful killing,” Michael Wolkind QC.
 Legal representative of Sheila Blanco, Mark’s mother.

 It’s not just a fight for justice for Mark, it’s a fight for justice for any human being.
-The police force in this country have let us down for three years.
+The police force in this country have let us down for sixteen years.